Abubakar Malami: Money laundering charges

+Terrorism financing charges

+In February 2026, the State Security Service (SSS) arraigned Malami and his son before the Federal High Court in Abuja on six counts related to terrorism financing and unlawful possession of firearms.
+Prosecutors alleged that Malami abetted terrorism financing by failing to prosecute suspected terrorism financiers whose case files had been forwarded to his office while he served as Attorney-General of the Federation.
+Malami and his son pleaded not guilty to the charges.

 Philanthropy

 Malami co-founded the Khadimiyya for Justice and Development Initiative (KJDI), a non-profit organization focuses on advancement of human society through fostering access to justice for citizens, and investing in human capital.

 The NGO's goal is to help people from rural communities in improving their living condition through the provision of basic social amenities.
 The organization supports them with foodstuffs, medical care, water supply, and employment opportunities.

 During the COVID-19 pandemic and its resulting economic effects, KJDI facilitated the securing and distribution of ₦3.2 billion credits facilities loan to nearly 5,900 people in 21 local government areas of Kebbi State for poverty alleviation and youths empowerment.
 Moreover, as part of the foundation's mission, Malami donated 16 million naira to flood victims in Kebbi and a 110 KVA generator to Equity FM radio station in Birnin Kebbi while KJDI provided 236 boreholes to rural communities.